TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 5/Lamentations 5.7.md

 ---

-Our fathers sinned, and are not; And we have borne their iniquities.
+Our fathers sinned, and are no more; We have borne their iniquities.